Kerry J Miller

 BABCP accredited members adhere to the Standards of Conduct, Performance and Ethics in the Practice of Behavioural and Cognitive Psychotherapies, and are willing to be scrutinised in this adherence as required.

 Other areas of counselling I deal with

-It's always hard to know how many sessions will be needed, but a good rule of thumb is to commit to ten sessions, then at session ten we can take stock and see how you're getting on and see if you need any more.
-If you find that you don't need that many sessions that's fine too.
-Also, we have to be realistic - no therapy works for everyone, so if my approach doesn't seem right for you, or you're not happy with the way it's progressing, please say so, and it may be possible to refer you on the colleagues who use different approaches.
+It's always hard to know how much input will be needed, but a good rule of thumb is to commit to about 2-3 months work, then we can take stock and see how you're getting on and see if you need any more.
+If you find that you don't need that much that's fine too.
+Also, we have to be realistic - no approach works for everyone, so if mine doesn't seem right for you, or you're not happy with the way it's progressing, please just say so, and it may be possible to refer you on the colleagues who work differently.